 - Remain vigilant and aware of signs of dehydration

-- Train staff to understand the side effects of certain medications and treatments and how to adjust feeding and providing water
+- Train staff to understand the side effects of certain medications and treatments

 - Train staff properly to understand nutritional needs and feeding methods